 You should contact the insurance company as soon as you can after the accident.
 If you're filing a first party insurance claim, call the number on your insurance card or go online to report the accident.
 If you're filing a third party insurance claim, you should obtain insurance information from the other driver in order to contact his or her insurer.
 The insurance company may ask for the following information:

 The insurance company will investigate your claim by arranging a car inspection and reviewing evidence.
 Most companies will schedule an appointment to get a vehicle damage estimate.
 Next, a claims adjuster will determine the amount to pay you for the damages you suffered.

 Keep in mind that every insurance company will have its own deadline to report an accident claim.
 Be sure to file an insurance claim within that time limit in order to avoid any negative consequences or penalties.

 Be Prepared: What to Say and What Not to Say

 Although you'll need to disclose certain details of the accident and provide accurate information, you're not obligated to tell everything to the insurance company.
 Here's a list of things to keep in mind when you're reporting the accident to the insurance company:

 Once a claims adjuster reviews your case, the insurance company will make a resolution: either to deny your claim or accept your claim by issuing you a settlement check.
 Before settling your claim, it's highly advisable to consult a personal injury lawyer to make sure you're getting a fair deal.

-Even if you're not filing a lawsuit to recover car accident damages, you should consider getting a free claim evaluation by an experienced attorney in your area.
-An attorney who specializes car accident cases, can maximize the amount of damages you recover and potentially expedite the insurance claims process.
+Even if you're not filing a lawsuit to recover car accident damages, you should consider speaking with an experienced car accident attorney in your area.
+An attorney who specializes car accident cases can maximize the amount of damages you recover and potentially expedite the insurance claims process.

 Contact a qualified auto accident attorney to make sure your rights are protected.